 Financial services organizations increasingly see the need—now more than ever—to move to the cloud.
 But there’s a lot at stake, and no room for missteps, because the cloud choices you make now will frame your big-picture, long-term future.

 Ready to start your cloud journey?
-Here are three keys to help set your business up for a successful migration that can deliver fresh new revenue streams, operational efficiency gains, and better decision-making.
+Here are three keys to help set your business up for a successful cloud migration that can deliver fresh new revenue streams, operational efficiency gains, and better decision-making.

 Identify the “why” behind your cloud migration